Skip to main content

 Exchange Programme

-Download the the exchange programme flyer here.
+Download the exchange programme flyer here.

-Target group
+Target Group

-3. Social workers working in various community settings
+3. Social workers in various community contexts

-5. Mental health policy makers and experts/advisors
+5. Mental health policymakers, experts, and advisors

-Language requirements
+Language Requirements

 Timeline